- Networking Tools

 USC Alumni Association

-The USC Alumni Association provides many ways to expand your network including connecting with fellow Trojans through regional, international, age-based programs, and affinity alumni groups and associations.
+The USC Alumni Association provides many opportunities to expand your network including connecting with fellow Trojans through regional, international, age-based programs, and affinity alumni groups and associations.

-- Communicate your professional expertise, interests, and goals to Trojans
+- Communicate your professional expertise, interests, and goals to fellow Trojan alumni

-- Establish rapport with Trojans and other professionals
+- Establish rapport with Trojan alumni and other professionals

 - Increase your knowledge of industries and organizations